Bethnal Green tube station

-Bethnal Green (/ˈbɛθnəl ˈɡriːn/) is a London Underground station in Bethnal Green, London, England.
-It is on the Central line between Liverpool Street and Mile End stations, and is located in London fare zone 2.
-It is open 24 hours on a Friday and Saturday as part of the Night Tube service.
-The station was opened as part of the long planned Central line eastern extension on 4 December 1946, having previously been used as an air-raid shelter.
+Bethnal Green (/ˈbɛθnəl ˈɡriːn/) is a London Underground station in Bethnal Green, east London, England.
+It is on the Central line between and stations¿ It is open 24 hours on a Friday and Saturday, as part of the Night Tube service.
+The station was opened as part of the long planned Central line eastern extension on 4 December 1946.

-On 3 March 1943, 173 people, including 62 children, were killed in a crush while attempting to enter the shelter, in what is believed to be the largest loss of civilian life in the UK during the Second World War.
+It was used previously as an air-raid shelter.
+On 3 March 1943, 173 people, including 62 children, were killed in a crush while attempting to enter the shelter; it was believed to be the incident with the largest loss of civilian life in the UK during the Second World War.